hydrogen-dev/raindrop-sdk-js/README.md

 ### `authenticate(hydroAddressId)`
 Checks whether the user correctly performed the raindrop.
 - `hydroAddressId`: the `hydro_address_id` of the user who claims to be authenticated

+Returns a response object that looks like: `{authenticated: true, data: {...}}`.
+The `authenticated` parameter will only be `true` for successful authentication attempts.

 ## Copyright & License
 Copyright 2018 The Hydrogen Technology Corporation under the MIT License.